syncfusion-content/javascript-docs/js/Chart/User-Interactions.md

 **Series mode**

-To highlight all the data points of the specified series, you can set the **“series”** value to the [`mode`](../api/ejchart#members:series-highlightsettings-mode) option in the highlightSettings.
+To highlight all the data points of the specified series, you can set the **"series"** value to the [`mode`](../api/ejchart#members:series-highlightsettings-mode) option in the highlightSettings.

 {% highlight javascript %}